adugasamuel/Covid19-Exploratory-Data-Analysis-With-SQL/README.md

 This SQL-based COVID-19 analysis highlights how **structured data querying** can reveal global health insights without relying on external analytical platforms.
 The project blends **technical SQL expertise** with **data storytelling**, forming a strong example of how a data analyst can turn raw public data into meaningful, policy-relevant intelligence.

-It demonstrates an ability to manage real-world datasets, engineer analytical pipelines, and communicate insights clearly — essential competencies for professional data analysts.

 ---

 ## 📬 Contact